-In workflow where back office staff use Bloomberg chat to communicate with the front office or to simply check reference prices then $2000pm vs $15pm is a no-brainer.
+In a workflow where back-office staff use Bloomberg chat to communicate with the front office or to simply check reference prices then $2000pm vs $15pm is a no-brainer.
 For sales and traders in the front office, maybe not so much – there is a lot of invaluable functionality on a Bloomberg terminal.
 But Symphony doesn’t need to build everything itself.
 It has opened up the ‘Symphony Marketplace’ where tech companies and financial market vendors can add features and functionality that would otherwise be hard and expensive to build.
 In addition, Symphony has an Open Source Foundation which is an environment to share ideas and shape the direction of development, with members spanning across the financial market space.

-On the other hand Bloomberg is a walled garden, restricted to the alpha producers – as the Financial Times put it, “Symphony similarly aims to spread widely rather than seizing the high ground”.
+On the other hand, Bloomberg is a walled garden, restricted to the alpha producers – as the Financial Times put it, “Symphony similarly aims to spread widely rather than seizing the high ground“.

 Regulation, compliance and security

 This is one of Symphony’s biggest selling points and where a large portion of the millions of dollars raised has been put towards.
-Symphony clients hold their own encryption keys and compliance departments can review and recall full audit trails and history of conversations and interactions of everything on the Symphony environment.
+Symphony clients hold their own encryption keys and compliance departments can review and recall full audit trails and the history of conversations and interactions of everything in the Symphony environment.